wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 {{< /tabs >}}

-In case the dependency has to be signed by a known public key the contract must check that there is a JAR attached that contains that class name and is signed by the right key:
+In case the dependency has to be signed by a known public key the contract must check that there is a `.jar` attached that contains that class name and is signed by the right key:

 {{< tabs name="tabs-3" >}}
 {{% tab name="kotlin" %}}